The Spirit speaking through Paul in Philippians 2:13 says, “For it is God which worketh in you both to will and to do of his good pleasure.”

 Remember, this is the One who is at work within you.

-When this Scripture is understood, put into daily practice, you can know that you have arrived.
+When this Scripture is understood, and put into daily practice, you can know that you have arrived.

-At last you are a worthy member of the vine.
-You are actually bearing fruit to His glory.
+You become a worthy member of the vine.
+You are bearing fruit to His glory.

-That God and I are linked up together, laboring together with Him.
+God and you are linked up together, laboring together with Him.

-We are becoming one in our thoughts and in our actions.
+We are becoming one in our thoughts, feeling and actions.

-He and I are laboring together to carry out the great dream of grace.
+We are laboring together to bring into manifestation the dream of our heavenly Father.

-The God of all grace lives in me, and so I say it over and over again, “God, my Father, in the person of the Holy Spirit, through the Living Word, is living in me.”
+The God of all grace lives in me, “God, my Father, in the person of the Holy Spirit, through the Living Word, is living in me.”

-Now I can do all things in Him, because He has become my strength and my ability.
+Now I can do all things through Him, because He has become my strength and my ability.

 The God of abundant life is in me.